 During the start-up the hydrocarbon detector indicated that there were flammable materials in the water vapor leaving the cooling tower.
 The alarm was ignored.
 The instrumentation on the facility was not of high quality, so the alarm, in as much as anyone paid attention to it, was treated as “instrument error”.

-In fact, the “instrument error” signal was an example of Poe’s purloined letter.
-It was telling us the reason for the production losses.
-But we didn’t see it because it was hidden in plain view.
+In fact, the “instrument error” signal was an example of Poe’s purloined letter. .
+It was telling those responsible for running the unit the reason for the production losses.
+But no one recognized what they were looking at because it was hidden in plain view.

 What had happened was that the temperature in the base of the Stripper was slightly too low.
 Hence the lean water leaving the bottom of the Stripper contained some dissolved EO.
-When this stream flowed through the cooling tower the EO was vaporized and was literally blown into the sky and the hydrocarbon alarm was triggered.
+When this stream flowed through the cooling tower the EO was vaporized and was literally blown into the sky, so the hydrocarbon alarm was triggered.

 Having figured out the problem the steam flow rate was increased by a small amount; the temperature at the base of the Stripper went up and — about 15 minutes later — the flow rate of EO product to the storage tanks jumped from 90 to 100 tons/day.
 And the cooling tower alarm stopped sending a warning signal.
 The failure to treat a warning signal seriously was only one of the issues to do with this event — not even the most important.
 Nevertheless, it is a reminder to always keep an eye out for the purloined letter that is hidden in plain view, i.e., to pay attention to all warning signs and those “must be wrong” instrument signals, no matter how unlikely or implausible they may be.